markhenrick/mobilespoilers/README.md

 # Completely Manual Setup

+* I'm developing this on JDK 14 with preview features turned on, though at the moment only features up to JDK 11 have been used
 * You will need an empty PostgreSQL database
   * I would have used SQLite, but Spring-data doesn't support it at the moment
   * The user will need `create table`, `insert`, `select`, and `delete` privileges.
 It might be possible to seperate the first from the rest by using `spring.flyway.user/password` properties